giraugh/world-cities-dataset/README.md

 # World Cities Geolocation Data

+> ![WARNING]
+> Forked to add a dataset with just the most populous cities

 Geolocation data for all of the cities in the world as json/csv.

 [See Examples and Download](#examples-and-download)